Editor’s note: Want to start from the very beginning? Here a little explainer on what asset management really is.

 What will future corporate PPAs look like?

 Corporate PPAs are evolving as companies get more comfortable with buying energy directly.
-Predictions for the future include a semi-return to more tailored and complicated contracts, to suit offtakers with varying levels of consumption and risk.
+Predictions for the future include a semi-return to more tailored and complicated contracts, to suit off-takers with varying levels of consumption and risk.
 There is also the potential for other electricity services, such as peak shaving or frequency management, if coupled with batteries.
-There are a lot of creative ideas out there, it’s just a matter of determining whether they make financial sense.

 Want to learn a bit more about managing renewable energy PPAs?
 Check out this article.